March 22, 2018

 Emerging Designers and Major Brands Alike Are Redefining What It Means to be Sustainable

-A new book, Radical Matter: Rethinking Materials for a Sustainable Future, by London consultancy FranklinTill surveys a major shift in material thinking.
+The recently-released book Radical Matter by London consultancy FranklinTill surveys a major shift in material thinking.

 It’s hard to avoid the facts.
 The alarming rate at which plastic waste is polluting our seas—885 tons of plastic enter the ocean each hour, according to the World Economic Forum—is only matched by the equally distressing projection of how little of our natural resources are actually left.
 The implications of our throw-away culture are not only devastating for the planet but also our survival on Earth.
 How, in our rapidly expanding consumer society, can we become more conscious of the ways the products around us are manufactured, used, reused, and recycled?